-Setting up a Windows 7 Enterprise x64 image for Login VSI Launchers
+Setting up a Windows 7 Enterprise x86 image for VMware View 5 linked clone "gold image" and a Windows 7 Enterprise x64 image VSI Launchers

-Using the vSphere client, we created a Windows 7 Enterprise x64 VM with the Login VSI launcher software, and cloned it to create eight Login VSI launchers.
-Launchers 1 through 4 were created on infra, and 5 through 8 were created on infra2.
-We also created a single optimized Windows 7 Enterprise x86 VM on the SUT as the gold image for XenDesktop vDisk imaging and deployment.
-All launchers were provisioned on LUN3.
+Using the vSphere client, we created a Windows 7 Enterprise x64 VM with the Login VSI launcher software, and cloned it to create six Login VSI launchers.
+We also created a single optimized Windows 7 Enterprise x86 VM on the SUT as the gold image for View 5 linked clone deployment.